-The City of Port Colborne also provides civil Marriage Ceremonies at City Hall.
+The City of Port Colborne also provides Civil Marriage Ceremonies.
 Visit our Civil Marriage Ceremonies page for more details.

 Fees